dev-xiligroup/Some-notes-about-Applescript-in-Sequoia/Action_Get_File_from/GetType/README.md

 When permissions are tested (stat -p or stat -Sp to return mode number or xrw line)...
 It is possible to test the folder (d) that contains inaccessible files of the ‘second user’ (see 6 & 7) (only the AppleScript 'try' command can detect these conditional actions).
 The shortcut's 'Get file from at path' action stops with a red error message indicating “cannot view this file”.
 ## permissions
 The 'do shell script' function can be used to analyse file permissions if they are accessible.
 As with the Finder folder icon displaying a red no entry sign, neither r nor w are visible in the last two-thirds of the access line.(6)
+See the file in other user from his Public folder (5).

 ### JSON = Here is the resulting dictionary.
 ```